Cerner shares fall on weak bookings

-(Reuters) - Shares of Cerner Corp (CERN.O) fell as much as 7 percent after the healthcare IT company reported quarterly order bookings below Street estimates.
+July 27 (Reuters) - Shares of Cerner Corp fell as much as 7 percent after the healthcare IT company reported quarterly order bookings below Street estimates.

 Bookings in the second quarter were up 8 percent at $700.5 million, while analysts were expecting $710 million.